lupyuen/lupyuen.github.io/src/wasm.md

     }
     ```

-And that's how we added uLisp WebAssembly and BL602 Simulator to Blockly!
+And that's how we __added uLisp WebAssembly and BL602 Simulator to Blockly__!

 # Why Simulate A Stream Of Events?